 - 1. Upon registration, you will be assigned a race number.
 This number must be posted in the window of your airplane or on the airplane throughout the event. - 2.
 No unapproved race numbers may be displayed on the aircraft.
 Any number not approved by the National STOL Series shall be covered up by the pilot. - 3.
 Helmets are required for all competitors.
 Helmets save lives.
 If you need a recommendation, speak to a National STOL staff member or returning pilot. - 4.
 Shoulder Harnesses are required for all competitors.
 Shoulder harnesses, like helmets, save lives.
 Devices such as the Hooker Harness Quickie, which slow the forward motion of your torso in the event of a crash, meet the criteria. - 5.
-Flight/Race Suits (NOMEX or similar, flame resistant) are required for all Standard and Unlimited Class Competitors, and are recommended for Rookie Class Competitors.
+Flight/Race Suits (NOMEX or similar, flame resistant) are highly recommended for all competitors.
 Suits may be two piece, but must cover the arms and legs. - 6.
 FAA required paperwork (AROW), pilot license, and current medical certificate (if required) must be in your aircraft throughout the event. - 7.
 Indexing Tires: Aircraft without wheel pants and tires larger than 12 inches diameter are encouraged to mark their tires with yellow index markings of no less than 3 inches (such as tape) perpendicular to the outside edge of the tire.
 This is required for the Unlimited Class. - 8.
 Bring your own chocks and tie downs.
 Tie downs and chocks are your responsibility.
 In addition, no hand propping of aircraft without someone at the controls and the wheels chocked or the tail tied down. - 9.
 Plan your fuel.
 Maintain reserves that are required by FAA regulations.